bfrg/vim-qf-diagnostics/README.md

 | `:LDiagnosticsToggle`   | Toggle the diagnostics from the location list.                                       |

 **Notes:**
-* `:DiagnosticsPlace` and `:LDiagnosticsPlace` each will first remove any highlightings that have been previously placed by the same command.
+* `:DiagnosticsPlace` and `:LDiagnosticsPlace` first remove all highlightings that have previously been placed by the same command.
 * `:LDiagnosticsPlace` can be run in multiple windows to simultaneously highlight diagnostics from several location lists.
-* `:LDiagnosticsClear` must always be run in the same window where `:LDiagnosticsPlace` has been executed to remove the previously placed diagnostics.
+* `:LDiagnosticsClear` must be run in the same window where `:LDiagnosticsPlace` has been executed to remove the previously placed diagnostics.
 * To remove the highlightings of all diagnostics from all location lists at once, run `:LDiagnosticsClear!`.